-10 Ways to Host A Vegetarian Dinner Party for Your Omnivorous Friends
+10 Ways to Host A Vegetarian Dinner Party for Your Omnivorous Friends.
+Tips to make your dinner party shine, in true vegetarian style!

 As the vegetarian of the group, it’s typically you who has to consider what you’ll be able to eat when you go out to eat with your friends or family members.
 You peruse menus ahead of time to make sure there’s something you can eat, or you bring along a ready-to-eat vegetarian protein source, just in case you can’t find one on the dinner table.